 Mr. Kaernerk: Thank you, Mr. Speaker.
-Yes, it has been a disappointment for two years for the Municipality of Igloolik that they haven't been getting answers.
-I'm glad that the minister said yes to \$250,000 at least.
+Yes, it has been a disappointment for two years for the Municipality of Igloolik that they haven't been getting answers in here, but I'm glad that the minister said yes to \$250,000 at least.
 The requested funding is the smallest portion of what has been requested.

-So I would like to have the minister commit to this Assembly: will Community and Government Services be able to help the hamlet because it is now a priority with the hamlet council, and as the minister just stated, under the Integrated Community Sustainability Plan, it has become a priority.
+I would like to have the minister commit to this Assembly: will Community and Government Services be able to help the hamlet?
+It is now a priority with the hamlet council and as the minister just stated, under the integrated community sustainability plan, it has become a priority.
 Will the minister consider perhaps listening to the counsellors or the hamlet in regard to their municipal garage?
 Can I get a commitment from the minister that it will be started this summer?
 Thank you, Mr. Speaker.